ryrob30/mobile-services.en/help/ios/getting-started/dev-qs.md

 **Prerequisite**

-Before you download the SDK, complete the steps in [Create a Report Suite](/help/ios/getting-started/requirements.md) to set up a development report suite and download a pre-populated version of the configuration file.
+Before you download the SDK, complete the steps in *Create a Report Suite* in [Core implementation and lifecycle](/help/ios/getting-started/requirements.md) to set up a development report suite and download a pre-populated version of the configuration file.

 To download the SDK: